rajrtd/happybirthday-app/README.md

-# Automating Happy Birthday Texts with the Twilio and OpenAI APIs in Python
+# Automating Happy Birthday Texts with the Twilio API and OpenAI API in Python